-(i) occupy the property as his/her normal residence;

-- (ii) be at least 60 years of age or in receipt of a disability pension from the Department of Welfare and Population Social Development; - (iii) be in receipt of a total monthly income from all sources (including income of spouses of owner) not exceeding the amount annually set by the council; - (iv) not be the owner of more than one property; and - (v) provided that where the owner is unable to occupy the property due to no fault of his/her own, the spouse or minor children may satisfy the occupancy requirement. - (vi) Owners of rateable property registered in the name of institutions or organisations, which in the opinion of the council, performs welfare, charitable and humanitarian work; cultural work; amateur sport and social activities; protect or maintain collections or buildings of historical or cultural interest, including art galleries, archives and libraries; conservation; environment and animal welfare; education and development; health care; agricultural (Experimental farms); municipal property and usage where the council is engaged in land sales transactions which take place after the financial year has started; where the municipality register a road reserve or servitude on a privately owned property a pro-rata rebate equal to the value of the reserve or servitude will be given to the owner; state hospitals, clinics and institutions for mentally ill persons, which are not performed for gain.
+- (i) occupy the property as his/her normal residence; - (ii) be at least 60 years of age or in receipt of a disability pension from the Department of Social Development; - (iii) be in receipt of a total monthly income from all sources (including income of spouses of owner) not exceeding R 5,000.00; - (iv) not be the owner of more than one property; - (v) Sectional titles with a unit for the apartment and a separate garage unit number will be dealt as one unit and will be granted a rebate on both accounts; and - (vi) provided that where the owner is unable to occupy the property due to no fault of his/her own, the spouse or minor children may satisfy the occupancy requirement. - (vii) Owners of rateable property registered in the name of institutions or organizations, which in the opinion of the council, performs welfare, charitable and humanitarian work; cultural work; amateur sport and social activities; protect or maintain collections or buildings of historical or cultural interest, including art galleries, archives and libraries; conservation; environment and animal welfare; education and development; health care; agricultural (Experimental farms); municipal property and usage where the council is engaged in land sales transactions which take place after the financial year has started; where the municipality register a road reserve or servitude on a privately owned property a pro-rata rebate equal to the value of the reserve or servitude will be given to the owner; state hospitals, clinics and institutions for mentally ill persons, which are not performed for gain.